spelunky-fyi/overlunky/README.md

   - **Escape**: Return focus to game from an input

 ### Scripts
 Lua scripting is buggy and unfinished and the **API will change**, so don't go around making and releasing huge things.
 They will break.
-Also there's no documentation, but a few examples.
-Everything you really need is in `script.cpp` and `rpc.hpp` though.
+There's some [documentation](https://github.com/spelunky-fyi/overlunky/blob/main/docs/script-api.md) and [examples](https://github.com/spelunky-fyi/overlunky/tree/main/examples) to get you started though.
 Scripts are loaded from `Spelunky 2/Overlunky/Scripts` by default, but you can change this in the ini.

 ## Troubleshooting
   - If your game crashes when launching Overlunky or it just closes and you don't ever see the overlay in game: